 Chairmen: Louise Meehan, email@example.com

 Jackie Carr, firstname.lastname@example.org

-One of the objectives of the USCCB Pro-Life Activities Pastoral Plan is to foster public awareness of the need for state and federal laws, and public policies to restore/maintain legal protection to the lives of the unborn children, the elderly and other vulnerable members of society which includes preventing legalization of euthanasia and assisted suicide by legislation or referendum; human cloning, and research that destroys human embryos, and marriage between one man and one woman. http://www.usccb.org/about/pro-life-activities/pastoral-plan-prolife-activities.cfm
+One of the objectives of the USCCB Pro-Life Activities Pastoral Plan is to foster public awareness of the need for state and federal laws, and public policies to restore/maintain legal protection to the lives of the unborn children, the elderly and other vulnerable members of society which includes preventing legalization of euthanasia and assisted suicide by legislation or referendum; human cloning, and research that destroys human embryos; and support of natural marriage between a man and a woman. http://www.usccb.org/about/pro-life-activities/pastoral-plan-prolife-activities.cfm

-Advocacy—Life and Dignity is the legislative program developed by the California Catholic Conference of Bishops to monitor legislation pending before the California Legislature.
-Catholics/Californians are urged to join the Catholic Legislative Network (CLN) to receive and take action on current legislation pending before the California Legislature. http://cqrcengage.com/cacatholic/app/register?0&m=13540
+Advocacy—Life and Dignity is the legislative program developed by the California Catholic Conference of Bishops (CCC) to monitor legislation pending before the California Legislature.
+Catholics/Californians are urged to join the Catholic Legislative Network (CLN) to receive information and take action on current legislation pending before the California Legislature. http://cqrcengage.com/cacatholic/app/register?0&m=13540

 Summary: Would amend provisions of labor law relating to the obligations of an employer to prohibit an employer from taking any adverse employment action, as defined, against an employee based on the use of any drug, device, or medical service related to reproductive health by an employee or employee’s dependent or requiring an employee to sign a waiver or other document that purports to deny any employee the right to make his or her own reproductive health care decisions, including the use of a particular drug, device, or medical service.